top of page

 Why It Matters:

-• Improves satisfaction – patients feel heard and respected.
+• Patients feel heard and respected.

 • Promotes autonomy - especially important when values or lifestyle impact the best choice.